Rockism and poptimism: Poptimism

 Poptimism (also called popism), a portmanteau of pop and optimism, is a mode of discourse which holds that pop music deserves the same respect as rock music and is as authentic and as worthy of professional critique and interest.
-It positions itself as an antidote to rockism and developed following Carl Wilson's book about Celine Dion's album Let's Talk About Love and Sanneh's 2004 essay against rockism in The New York Times.
-In the article, Sanneh asks music listeners to "stop pretending that serious rock songs will last forever, as if anything could, and that shiny pop songs are inherently disposable, as if that were necessarily a bad thing.
+It positions itself as an antidote to rockism and developed following Carl Wilson's book about Celine Dion's album Let's Talk About Love and Sanneh's 2004 article against rockism in The New York Times.
+In the essay, Sanneh asks music listeners to "stop pretending that serious rock songs will last forever, as if anything could, and that shiny pop songs are inherently disposable, as if that were necessarily a bad thing.
 Van Morrison's Into the Music was released the same year as the Sugarhill Gang's 'Rapper's Delight'; which do you hear more often?"
-Loss cited Sanneh's article as "a sort of ur-text on poptimism", elaborating:
+Loss cited Sanneh's article as "a sort of ur-text on poptimism", writing:

-After Sanneh published his 2004 article, an argument about rockism developed in various web circles.
-In 2006, music journalist Jody Rosen noted the growing backlash against rock's traditional critical acclaim and the new poptimism ideology.
-By 2015, Washington Post writer Chris Richards wrote that, after a decade of "righteously vanquishing [rockism's] nagging falsehood", poptimism had become "the prevailing ideology for today’s most influential music critics.
+After Sanneh's article was published, an argument about rockism developed in web circles.
+In 2006, the music journalist Jody Rosen noted the growing backlash against rock's traditional acclaim and the new poptimism ideology.
+The online music publication Pitchfork, which initially focused on indie and alternative music, expanded to cover mainstream acts such as Taylor Swift and began to publish fewer critical reviews.
+By 2015, Washington Post writer Chris Richards wrote that, after a decade of "righteously vanquishing [rockism's] nagging falsehood", poptimism had become "the prevailing ideology for today's most influential music critics.
 Few would drop this word in conversation at a house party or a nightclub, but in music-journo circles, the idea of poptimism itself is holy writ."
+In 2025, Sannah wrote that poptimism "bled into a broader belief that it was bad manners to criticize any cultural product that people liked, whether it be a pop song or a superhero movie or a romance novel".